mallorca turistas

-Mallorca offers a wide range of experiences without breaking the bank, from golden sandy beaches to picturesque markets, breathtaking natural scenery and historic sites on this fun-loving Mediterranean island.
+Mallorca offers a wide range of experiences without breaking the bank, from enjoying the golden sandy beaches to visiting the picturesque local markets, breathtaking natural scenery and historic sites of this fun Mediterranean island.
 With such an extensive range of affordable activities, your trip to Mallorca can be packed with exciting plans without breaking your budget.

-The Castillo of San Carlos was built in the early 17th century to protect Porto Pi, the old natural harbour of Palma.
-Since time immemorial, this enclave has protected commercial vessels from the scourge of piracy in the Mediterranean.
-Did you know that its construction dates back to the 17th century by order of Philip III?
-Since then, it has witnessed extensions and transformations that have turned it into an emblem of naval defence.
+The Castillo de San Carlos (San Carlos Castle) was built in the early 17th century to protect Porto Pi, the old natural harbour of Palma.
+Since time immemorial, this fortress has protected commercial vessels from the scourge of piracy in the Mediterranean.
+Did you know that its construction dates back to the 17th century by order of Philip III of Spain?
+Since then, it has witnessed many enhancements and transformations that have turned it into an emblem of naval defence.

-Today, San Carlos Castle is much more than a historic fortress: it is home to the San Carlos Military History Museum.
-With a vast collection spanning from Antiquity to the present day, explore its 1,270 m2 of fascinating exhibits.
-Admire the original 17th century castle gate, immerse yourself in the history of the Spanish Infantry and discover the Llorente collection of antique weapons in Room 1.
+Today, San Carlos Castle is much more than a historic fortress: it is home to the San Carlos Military History Museum, with a vast collection encompassing from Antiquity to the present day.
+Explore its 1,270 m2 of fascinating exhibits, admire the original 17th century castle gate, immerse yourself in the history of the Spanish Infantry and discover the “Llorente” collection of antique weapons in Room 1.

 And that’s not all!
-Since its creation in 1997, the San Carlos Castle Consortium has been dedicated to preserving and promoting the rich history of this place, with the active participation of various administrations such as the Ministry of Defence, the Government of the Balearic Islands, the Mallorca Island Council and Palma City Council.
+Since its establishment in 1997, the San Carlos Castle Consortium has been dedicated to the preservation and promotion of this place’s rich history with the active participation of various administrations such as the Spanish Ministry of Defence, the Balearic Islands Government, the Mallorca Island Council and Palma’s City Council.

-Stay with us in Mallorca and enjoy a journey through time at the Castle of San Carlos, where history comes alive and the military legacy lives on.
-We are waiting for you for an unforgettable experience!
+Stay with us in Mallorca and go on a journey through time at San Carlos Castle, where history comes alive and the military legacy lives on.
+We are waiting for you to live an unforgettable experience!

 Castillo San Carlos